-If only one external speaker is connected, use the left channel output (tip), and set MENU: Speakers to 1.
+If only one external speaker is connected, use the left channel output (tip), and set MENU:Speakers to 1.
 As with the internal speaker, a single external speaker will mix main and sub receiver audio.

-If two speakers are connected, set MENU:Speakers to 2.
+If two speakers are connected, set MENU: Speakers to 2.
 Audio is then routed as follows:

 - If the sub RX is turned ON, the left speaker output supplies main-RX audio, and the right speaker output supplies sub-RX audio.
-For balance control, see RF Gain, Squelch, and Main/Sub Balance - If the sub RX is turned OFF, the speaker outputs are identical, unless stereo effects are in use or left/right balance is changed.
+For balance control, see RF Gain, Squelch, and Main/Sub Balance.
+For main/sub RX audio mix controls, see the RX DN menu entry. - If the sub RX is turned OFF, the speaker outputs are identical, unless stereo effects are in use or left/right balance is changed.
 Also see AUDIO EFFECTS (AFX).